kokke/tiny-AES-c/README.md

 You can choose to use one or both of the modes-of-operation, by defining the symbols CBC and ECB.
 See the header file for clarification.

 There is no built-in error checking or protection from out-of-bounds memory access errors as a result of malicious input.
-The two functions AES128_ECB_xxcrypt() do most of the work, and they expect inputs of 128 bit length.
+The two functions AES_ECB_xxcrypt() do most of the work, and they expect inputs of 128 bit length.

 The module uses around 200 bytes of RAM and 2.5K ROM when compiled for ARM (~2K for Thumb but YMMV).